A Constant Sea: Release

 After the recording, they went on their first US tour with Esben and the Witch.
 The band released a new song titled "Psalms" as a free download on the Rolling Stone website.
 They later on announced their song "Quatto".
 Both tracks were to be released on the band's debut album, A Constant Sea.
 A Constant Sea was released on 18 June 2013 on Manimal Vinyl as a digital download, but limited vinyl versions are to come soon.

-In May of 2014, Goodnight Records released the LP version of the album, complete with new artwork and the unreleased title track.
+In May 2014, Goodnight Records released the LP version of the album, complete with new artwork and the unreleased title track.